 - In FernGully: The Last Rainforest, Batty gets hit with a rock during the climax, leaving Zack to have to try and stop Hexxus alone without the aid of a Plucky Comic Relief.

-- In Toy Story 3, when the toys are about to be dumped in the garbage truck, Barbie is kept behind by Ken.
-Later, once they arrive at the landfill, the Little Green Men are apparently killed off by a compactor truck, though they are revealed to be alive and even save the others from certain, firey death.
+- Subverted in Toy Story 3.
+When they arrive at the landfill, the Little Green Men are apparently killed off by a compactor truck, though they are revealed to be alive and even save the others from certain, firey death.

-- In Aladdin, the Genie is pretty much kept to the side as Jafar and Aladdin have their final battle, and Abu and Carpet and taken out of the action by Jafar's magic as well.
+- In Aladdin, the Genie and Iago are pretty much kept to the side as Jafar and Aladdin have their final battle, and Abu and Carpet and taken out of the action by Jafar's magic as well.
+The Genie is eventually brought into the conflict when Aladdin points out that Jafar is not as powerful as him.

 - The Little Mermaid: During the storm, Sebastian and Flounder are seen dragged beneath the waves and Scuttle the seagull is blown away by the wind, and near the end of the film the first two aforementioned characters are seen cowering in fear at the bottom of the ocean upon watching Ursula's One-Winged Angel transformation, and they are not seen again until the final scene.

-- The Hunchback of Notre Dame, all of the Gypsies disappear without any explanation when Quasimodo is tied to a torture wheel and splattered with fruit.
-Esmeralda is seen panicking inside her dressing room, and only comes out to comfort Quasimodo.
+- The Hunchback of Notre Dame, all of the Gypsies disappear without any explanation whatsoever when Quasimodo is tied to a torture wheel and splattered with fruit.
+Esmeralda is seen inside her dressing room, and only comes out to comfort Quasimodo.
 Later, the gargoyles leave Quasimodo alone when he is mourning the apparent death of Esmeralda and are not seen again until after the battle with Frollo.
+They do participate in the previous battle against Frollo's soldiers, however.

 - The Lion King does this loosely.
-After the scene in the cave of Pride Rock during the final battle where Pumbaa saves Timon and Zazu from the hyenas, Pumbaa and Timon disappear until Scar is eaten by the hyenas and when they do come back they have no more lines for the rest of the movie.
-The midquel at least explains what they were doing.
+During the scene in the cave of Pride Rock during the final battle where Pumbaa saves Timon and Zazu from the hyenas, Pumbaa and Timon disappear until Scar is eaten by the hyenas.
+The midquel at least explains what they were doing, however.

-- Pocahontas, Mother Willow separates Flit, Meeko and Percy from John Smith and Pocahontas as they share their First Kiss, just before they are attacked by a jealous Kocoum.
-Later, the same characters stay with Grandmother Willow when Pocahontas makes up her mind and goes to confront her father and the settlers.
-Similarly, Wiggins is seen mutely getting Ratcliffe into his armor at the start of "Savages" and then disappears until after the climax by which point the movie is basically over.
+- In Pocahontas, Mother Willow separates Flit, Meeko and Percy from John Smith and Pocahontas as they share their First Kiss, just before they are attacked by a jealous Kocoum.
+Later, said characters stay with Grandmother Willow when Pocahontas makes up her mind and goes to confront her father and the settlers.
+Similarly, Wiggins is seen dressing Ratcliffe disappears for most of the last twenty minutes of the movie.

 - The Jungle Book zigzags this, Baloo is knocked unconscious by Shere Khan.
 The vultures bug Shere Khan which buys Mowgli time to tie the burning branch to his tail.